uselagoon/lagoon/docs/INSTALL.md

 This process consists of 3 main stages, which are in short:

 1. Configure existing OpenShift
-2. Setup and Configure Hiera
+2. Configure and connect local Lagoon with OpenShift
-3. Configure and connect local Lagoon with OpenShift
+3. Deploy!
-4. Deploy!
+4. Configure Installed Lagoon

 ### Configure existing OpenShift